bridge-school/cohort-9-slackbot-fe/README.md

 To connect to your backend use the `request` function from `backend-request/index.js`.
 There is an example of how this is used in `App.js`.
 This will handle requests being made locally and in production.

 Please avoid connecting your frontend directly to firebase, connections to firebase should be handled through your backend.

-## Deployments

-Everytime you merge a pull request to master, it will run the tests and deploy.
-You can view your frontend at `project-name-frontend.bridgeschoolapp.io`.
-This is where your Product Owner will verify and approve the work you're doing!

-## Project Workflow

-### Setting up

-- Clone your git repos directly (do not fork!)
-- Follow the setup instructions for each repo in the respective READMEs
-- Run the app

-### Development Workflow

-- Pick a feature / part of a feature from your project board and assign it to yourself.
-Move the ticket into in progress and make sure your whole team knows you are working on it.
-- Pull the most recent version of master and create a branch off it
-    - For a feature: `feat/<name of your feature>`
-    - For a bug: `bug/<name of bug>`
-    - For a chore: `chore/<name of chore>`
-- Work on your ticket
-- Once you are ready to get some feedback on your code, push your branch
-    - `git push origin <name of your branch>`
-- Go to GitHub and create a Pull Request
-    - The title should be formatted as `[Feature/Bug/Chore][Ticket #] Title of what you did`
-    - In the description make sure to link to the ticket and include any relevant screenshots
-    - Describe all the changes you have made
-- Assign your team members for review, once you have one approval you can merge your code
-- Your code will be automatically deployed to the development environment

-### General Tips

-- Break your features into small chunks of work
-- Try to keep PRs as small and single purpose as possible
-- Use your class time to break up work, review PRs and make sure everyone leaves with an idea of what they are working on
-- Bug people to review your PRs!
-- If you have many PRs open, prioritize getting them reviewed and merged over starting new work